-Each Fund's principal holdings related to the opportunistic strategy are described below:
+The Fund's principal holdings related to the opportunistic strategy are described below:

 Principal Holdings Portfolio Holdings (All options are based on the value of the Fund's Underlying Security) Investment Terms Expected Target Maturity Sold (short) call option contracts (Opportunistic Strategy) The strike price is approximately 0%-15% more than the then-current share price of the Fund's Underlying Security at the time of sale.
 Sold call option contracts provide inverse exposure to the full extent of any increases in the value experienced by the Fund's Underlying Security, minus the premium received.
-1-month or less expiration dates Purchased call option contracts (Opportunistic Strategy) "out-of-the-money" (i.e., the strike price is above the strike price of the corresponding Opportunistic Strategy sold call).
-Bought call option contracts provide exposure to the full extent of any increases in the value experienced by the Fund's Underlying Security above the option's strike price.
-1-month or less expiration dates
+1-month or less expiration dates Purchased call option contracts (Opportunistic Strategy)

-The following information amends and restates the "Principal Investment Strategies" disclosures under the heading "Additional Information About the Funds":
+The following information amends and restates the "Principal Investment Strategies" disclosures under the heading "Additional Information About the Fund":